 2 Vitamin E capsules (or 1/4 tsp of Vitamin E oil)

 4 drops Lavender Essential Oil

 4 drops Frankincense Essential Oil

-Add 1-2 drops of the following optional essential oils (whatever you have on hand):
+Add 2 drops of any of the following optional essential oils (whatever you have on hand):

-- Combine ingredients in an amber glass bottle with eye dropper top.
+- Combine ingredients in an amber glass bottle with eye dropper or pump lid.